 You can find braided lines with strand counts of anywhere between four and 16 strands depending on your own personal preference.
 Braided line is exceptionally small in diameter compared to other types of line, which is another reason why most anglers will opt for it over mono.

 My personal favorite bread line is the KastKing Superpower which I’ve found to perform very well and doesn’t lose a lot of abrasion resistance when compared to the mono alternatives.

 High Abrasion Resistance

 Braided line is great for occasions when you need the strongest line possible.
 In many cases, if you become hung up on underwater structure, braided line will not break and you might straighten out the hook before you can break the line itself.

 You’ll also find that braided line is much more sensitive than other types of fishing line, which makes it ideal for using with certain types of finesse baits that fish might not strike at in the same way other lures entice them to.
 Braided line is an excellent choice if you’re fishing in or around heavy weeds or grass and need to pull a fish out of heavy cover without breaking the line.

 Braid line is up to 5 times as strong compared to mono when comparing the same diameter line.

 - Can fit more line on your reel

-Braid vs Mono
+Braid vs Mono Comparison Chart

-We recommend using the same method to determine which type of line is better for your own needs.
+We recommend using the same method to determine which type of line is better for your needs.
 You’ll find that they both have certain strengths and weaknesses on different occasions and the best way to understand more about each kind of fishing line is to get out there and use it yourself.
-In doing so, you’ll find out more about each type of line that you would in reading and studying any article or watching videos online.
+In doing so, you’ll learn more about each type of line that you would in reading and studying any article or watching videos online.